 For those who are not familiar with Georgia’s child support laws, it can be very difficult to make a case that proves how much child support payment is fair both to receive or pay.
 In most cases, the parent who is paying child support feels that they are paying too much, and the parent who is receiving child support feels that they are not getting enough.
 In order to have the best chance possible at getting the child support arrangement you deserve, you will need the help of an attorney.

 To learn more about how child support is calculated, as well as how we can help you determine fair child support in your divorce, visit our webpage.
-While you’re there, you can set up a free consultation to discuss the aspects of your case and start the process of building a case.
+While you’re there, you can set up an initial consultation to discuss the aspects of your case and start the process of building a case.